This guide to teaching English in South Korea is authored by Kat.

 Without further ado, let’s dive into the requirements to get hired and what it’s really like living and working in South Korea.

-The Requirements to Teach English in South Korea
+The Requirements for Teaching English in South Korea

 If you have the idea in your head to teach English abroad, South Korea is an excellent option.
 Most people are attracted to teaching in South Korea due to the pretty high pay, relative ease of managing the cost of living, a plethora of entertainment options after working hours, and a big expat community.